Small Values of Indefinite Diagonal Quadratic Forms at Integer Points in at least five Variables: Proof of Theorem 1.3: Counting Approximants

 where we also used that $(4\beta+2)/d \le \beta$, which can be checked by considering the lower bound \eqref{eq:lowerbound:beta}.
-Next let $j \neq l$, where $l$ is a suffix for which the maximum of $T_i^{-1} U_i^{-1/2}$ is attained.
+Next let $j \neq l$, where $l$ is an index for which the maximum of $T_i^{-1} U_i^{-1/2}$ is attained.
 Combined with the lower bound on $N_j$, obtained in Corollary \ref{lemma:BirDav:Lemma12}, we find

 and this inequality can be simplified by using the notation

 Indeed, since $V_i \gg 1$ by \eqref{eq:UpperBoundForU_j}, we can rewrite \eqref{eq:lastProof:eq1} as

 where $2\beta \geq 1$ was used.
 If $C_d \gg 1$ is chosen sufficiently large, we get a contradiction.
 Thus, our initial Assumption \ref{assumption:Theorem1} is false. \end{proof}